zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Licensing.rst

 However, this is not where the story ends; there are many different licenses available that conform to these rules.
-After considerable discussion, both internal and external together with The Ethereum software collection is distributed under several licenses, partly to reflect the different thinking of the minds behind different pieces of software and partly to reflect the need to adapt to real-world issues and opportunities and lay out a strategy to provide the best possible future for the Ethereum community.
+After considerable discussion, both internal and external together with The Expanse software collection is distributed under several licenses, partly to reflect the different thinking of the minds behind different pieces of software and partly to reflect the need to adapt to real-world issues and opportunities and lay out a strategy to provide the best possible future for the Expanse community.

 The Core
 ~~~~~~~~

-The core of Ethereum includes the consensus engine, the networking code
+The core of Expanse includes the consensus engine, the networking code
 and any supporting libraries.
 For C++, this includes libethereum,
 libp2p, libdevcore, libdevcrypto, libethcore, libevm and libevmface.

-The core of Ethereum will be released under the most liberal of
+The core of Expanse will be released under the most liberal of
 licenses.
-This reflects our desire to have Ethereum used in as many
+This reflects our desire to have Expanse used in as many
 diverse environments as possible, even those which, for various reasons
 can require modifications or augmentations to the software which cannot
 be released to the public.